 If you don't respond to self-care or compression stockings, or if your condition is more severe, your doctor may suggest one of these varicose vein treatments:

 Sclerotherapy.
-In this procedure, your doctor injects small- and medium-sized varicose veins with a solution that scars and closes those veins.
+In this procedure, your doctor injects small- and medium-sized varicose veins with a solution or foam that scars and closes those veins.
 In a few weeks, treated varicose veins should fade.

 Although the same vein may need to be injected more than once, sclerotherapy is effective if done correctly.
 Sclerotherapy doesn't require anesthesia and can be done in your doctor's office.

-- Laser surgeries.
+- Laser treatment.
 Doctors are using new technology in laser treatments to close off smaller varicose veins and spider veins.
-Laser surgery works by sending strong bursts of light onto the vein, which makes the vein slowly fade and disappear.
+Laser treatment works by sending strong bursts of light onto the vein, which makes the vein slowly fade and disappear.
 No incisions or needles are used.

 - Catheter-assisted procedures using radiofrequency or laser energy.
 In one of these treatments, your doctor inserts a thin tube (catheter) into an enlarged vein and heats the tip of the catheter using either radiofrequency or laser energy.
 As the catheter is pulled out, the heat destroys the vein by causing it to collapse and seal shut.
 This procedure is the preferred treatment for larger varicose veins.